syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/appearance.md

 {% if page.publishingplatform == "aspnet-core" %}

-The title is used to provide a quick information about the data plotted in heat map.
-The [text](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapTitle.html#Syncfusion_EJ2_HeatMap_HeatMapTitle_Text) property is used to set the title for heat map.
-You can also customize text style of a title by using the [textStyle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapTitle.html#Syncfusion_EJ2_HeatMap_HeatMapTitle_TextStyle) property.
+The title is used to provide a quick information about the data plotted in heatmap.
+The [text](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapTitle.html#Syncfusion_EJ2_HeatMap_HeatMapTitle_Text) property is used to set the title for the heatmap.
+The text style of the title can be customized by using the [textStyle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapTitle.html#Syncfusion_EJ2_HeatMap_HeatMapTitle_TextStyle) property.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}